browserengineering/book/book/styles.md

         return TagSelector(name.lower()), i
 ```

-Note the arithmetic with `i`: we pass `i+1` to `value` in the class
-and ID cases (to skip the hash or dot) but not in the tag case (since
-that first character is part of the tag).
-Like with property names,
-I'm using `value` for tag, class, and identifier names, a
+While I'm using `word` for tag, class, and identifier names (a
-simplification a real browser couldn't do.
+simplification a real browser couldn't do) I'm at least being careful
+to tag names case-insensitive.

 Finally, selectors and bodies can be combined: